 A specialist from The Biodiversity Company (TBC) undertook a site survey on the 3rd April 2025.
 The pictures below were taken during the site visit.
-No wetlands or rivers were identified.
+No wetlands or rivers were identified, see (top) photographs in collage.
+Minor non-perennial washouts and drainage lines are present, see (bottom) photographs in collage.